Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Nurses wanting to show vertical career progression

-This layout places the emphasis on skills and deemphasizes work history.
-However, it does not pass the ATS test well and hiring managers overall do not prefer it.
+This nurse resume layout places emphasis on skills and deemphasizes work history.
+However, it does not pass the ATS test well, and hiring managers overall do not prefer it.
 We recommend against this layout for the majority of nursing professionals.
 Typically, people who use this format are:

 - Changing careers